ottopaulsen/MMM-Tibber/README.md

 },
 ```

+Of course, you need a [Tibber](https://tibber.com/) account to use this module.
+Your access token (`tibberToken`) can be found in the [developer pages](https://developer.tibber.com/settings/accesstoken).

 The above is the minimum configuration required.
 Here is the complete module configuration you can use, with default values:

 ``` javascript